jtara1/turbo_palm_tree/README.md

     positional arguments:
       <subreddit>           Subreddit or subreddit list file name
-      <directory>           Directory to save images in
+      <directory>           Directory to save images in; defaults to cwd joined
+                            with name of subreddit

     optional arguments:
       -h, --help            show this help message and exit --sort-type s, -s s   Sort type for subreddit --limit l, --num l, -l l
-                            Number of submissions to download from
-      --prev-id id, --last-id id
+                            Number of submissions to download from; defaults to 5 --prev-id id, --last-id id
                             Begin downloading from the submission after the given reddit id
       --restart, -r         Begin downloading from the beggining --debug, -d           Enable debug mode

 ## Credits